jsanelli/printk/README.md

 # printk
 demonstrate printk

-C program with printk to demonstrate eight log levels.
+C kernel module with printk to demonstrate eight log levels.

 compile the module with make
 Monitor log messages in a separate console with sudo dmesg -w